funvill/funvill.github.io/_posts/2007-07-15-if-you-know-beans-about-chili-you-know-chili-aint-got-no-beans.md

 ---
-title: If you know beans about chili, you know chili ain't got no beans
+title: "If you know beans about chili, you know chili aint got no beans"
 date: 2007-07-15 16:07:00
+categories:
-categories: Uncategorized
+- Uncategorized
+slug: if-you-know-beans-about-chili-you-know-chili-aint-got-no-beans

 ---

 <blockquote>"Next to jazz music, there is nothing that lifts the spirit and strengthens the soul more than a good bowl of chili.
 Congress should pass a law making it mandatory for all restaurants serving chili to follow a Texas recipe."